Cristina Garrido: Project

 Veil of Invisibility

-This project consists of pictorial interventions on postcards purchased from international museums and galleries of contemporary art.
+This ongoing project consists of pictorial interventions on postcards purchased from international museums and galleries of contemporary art.

 It investigates the idea of the artwork as a commodity within the institutional context, the notion of artist authorship, the relationship between artworks and documentation and the battle for representation between painting and photography.